 Not ZEN.

-I was terrified at times, and I lost my cool many times, but I stuck to it, I learned as much as I could from other teachers and professional development.
+I was terrified at times, and I lost my cool many times, but I stuck to it, I learned as much as I could from other teachers and professional development, and I slowly figured out what it really takes to start teaching yoga to kids professionally.

 I tried Googling “classroom management for specialist yoga teachers” 5 years ago and found NOTHING useful.